Datafable/gbif-data-licenses/guidelines.md

 > * Data are provided for personal research only.
 Data may not be used for commercial purposes. […]
 > * Use of the data for commercial or for-profit applications **are permitted only via written permission** from Instituto de Investigação Científica Tropical. […]
 > * The University of Texas at Arlington makes its records available for **scholarly research**. […]

+### Unclear

+Commercial use is interpreted as unclear if use is unclear, if the use clause can be commercial or non-commercial (e.g. `intended for use of individual researchers` or `for use in education`), or if data `may not be resold` (commercial use has a wider scope than selling data).

+> * Data records from the Division of Ornithology of the University of Kansas Biodiversity Institute (KUBI) are provided for the **use of individual researchers or research groups**.
 > * The data and media available through Arctos are the property of the originating institution, with all rights reserved.
 These records are intended for **use in education and research** […]

-### Unclear

-Commercial use is interpreted as unclear if use is unclear, if an unclear creative commons license is used, if there are hints towards non-commercial use (e.g. `use by individual researchers`), or if data `may not be resold` (commercial use has a wider scope than selling data).

 > * This work is licenced under a CreativeCommons Licence.
-> * Data records from the Division of Ornithology of the University of Kansas Biodiversity Institute (KUBI) are provided for the **use of individual researchers or research groups**.
 > * MHP data records may be used by individual researchers or research groups, but they **may not** be repackaged, **resold**, or redistributed in any form without the express written consent of a curatorial staff member of the MHP Mammal Collection.
 If any of these records are used in an analysis or report, the provenance of the original data must be acknowledged and MHP notified.
 The Sternberg Museum of Natural History and its staff are not responsible for damages, injury or loss due to the use of these data.

 ## Attribution